paulrobertlloyd/paulrobertlloyd-v3/source/styleguide/_pages/02-scopes.markdown

 ---
 layout: page
-title: Scoped Content
+title: Scopes
 series: Style guide
-excerpt: The content of this excerpt is styled using `.s-lede`.
+excerpt: Areas of user-generated content, with HTML that has come from a CMS.
 permalink: /styleguide/scopes
 ---
-The content on this page is styled using `.s-prose`.

-This document is a guide to the mark-up styles used throughout the site.
-Parts of this markup guide are attributable to [Dave Shea](http://www.mezzoblue.com/), and licensed under [Creative Commons](http://creativecommons.org/licenses/by-sa/2.0/uk/){: rel="license"}.

-Line length: dolor sit amet consect eturadi *isicing elit, sed do eiusmod *tempor incididunt ut labore et dolore magna aliqua.

-Ligatures and numerals: fi ff ffl ffi 1234567890 1/2 1/3 1/4
+The introductory paragraph above uses the `.s-lede`{: .language-css} class to scope that content.
+The rest of the content on this page lies within the `.s-prose`{: .language-css} scope[^1].

 ## Second-level heading
-The main page header of this guide is an `h1` element.
-Any header elements may include links, as depicted in the example.

-The secondary header above is an `h2` element, which may be used for any form of important page-level header.
+Main page headings are `h1` elements, so futher headings within this scope should start with `h2`, an example of which appears directly above.
 More than one may be used per page.
 Consider using an `h2` unless you need a header level of less importance, or as a sub-header to an existing `h2` element.

 ### Third-level heading
 The header above is an `h3` element, which may be used for any form of page-level header which falls below the `h2` header in a document hierarchy.